 - South Korea

 How Much Do Computer Systems Analysis Majors Make?

 The median starting salary of students who graduated in 2015-2017 with a master’s degree in computer systems was $75,950 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $71,325 (25th percentile) and $79,500 (75th percentile).

-One thing to note here is that not all of these people may be working in careers related to computer systems.
+It is possible that some of these people may have taken positions that were not related to computer systems.

 Salaries According to BLS

 Computer Systems majors often go into careers where salaries can range from $68,050 to $96,200 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Computer Systems Analysis

 Some careers associated with computer systems require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.